nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Build Your kingdom here
+  - title: Lion and the Lamb
-    video: YcSWpVKKMcs
+    video: rT-HulZ6TQA
-  - video: VMBDWG9tseU
+  - video: LqBpifDpNKc
-    title: Praise is rising
+    title: O Praise the Name
-  - video: r5L6QlAH3L4
+  - video: OpfuKKH_SCE
-    title: What a beautiful Name it is
+    title: O Come to the Altar
-  - video: -pHY4nZb-Vg
+  - video: y5VutCGsVXE
-    title: We bow our hearts
+    title: King of kings, Majesty
 sermon:
-  video: S4JhXhbpiwM
+  video: MIuY98tvi-4
   title: Crossroad Online - What is church?
-  intro: As church buildings around the country start to re-open, Jon and Louise
+  intro: This week Jon and Louise talk about how we can hear from God and consider
-    consider what the church really is, and what God calls us to be and do.
+    the different ways that He uses to speak to us today.
 ---